cradlepoint/sdk-samples/cpu_usage/readme.txt

 NCOS Devices Supported
 ======================
-ALL
+ALL with usb support and FW 7.0.0 and higher.

 External Requirements
 =====================
-None
+The USB drive must be formatted in fat32.

 Application Purpose
 ===================
-cpu_usage.py gets cpu and memory usage information from the router every 30 seconds and writes a csv file to the usb stick.
+Gets cpu and memory usage information from the router every 30 seconds and writes a csv file to a usb stick formatted in fat32.

 Expected Output
 ===============
-Your USB drive should get populated with usage_info.txt that will contain historical usage stats in a json format
+Your USB drive should get populated with usage_info.csv that will look like the example below:

+Hostname	  Time	                    Memory Available	Memory Free	Memory Total	Load 15 Min	Load 1 Min	Load 5 Min	CPU Usage IBR900-e44	Fri Apr 12 15:58:25 2019	43 MB	            6 MB	      231 MB	      0.14	      0.08	      0.11	      6%